 What happens if a sleeping baby doesn’t burp?
 If you’re concerned about what happens if your baby won’t burp after feeding, try not to worry.
 He‘ll likely be just fine and will end up passing the gas from the other end.

-Do you have to burp a 3 month old baby?
+What happens if you don’t burp a 3 month old?